AmmarSyamil/Rota_Pi/README.md

 ROTA Pi, a steering wheel dedicated race sim made from Rasp Pico.
-It could be used fully on the steering wheel, wihtout need extra pads for brake and accelerate or change gears.
+It utalize all the peripheral including the throttle and braking on the wheel itself, so it could be used fully on the steering wheel, wihtout need extra pads for brake and accelerate.

 It used rotary potensiometer for angle detection, with 2 linear magnetic hall sensor for accelerate and braking, alongside with multiple rotary encoder and button for other peripheral like gears ABS, DRS and other.

 Background: